danahynes/KillSwitch/Firmware/lib/README.md

+# KillSwitch libraries

+KillSwitch makes use of the IRremote library by Ken Shirriff, et. al.
+See IRremote/README.md for more info.

+This is the original text of lib/README.md from PlatformIO:

 This directory is intended for project specific (private) libraries.
 PlatformIO will compile them to static libraries and link into executable file.